Mcpoofy/jekyll-now/_posts/2016-07-24-WeekSeven.md

 There are two main things outside of class, the projects and the readings.
 I'll get right to the punch, the readings take a decent amount of time to read and complete and are not a big focus of the class from a grade perspective ( the readings aren't on the test or projects) .
 There were, maybe, 1-2 questions per week (so 1-2 out of 9-10 questions) about the readings on the quizzes, and I would also say some of them are guessable.
-So, if you don't like reading or don't have the time for the readings, you could probably skip them all with a small effect on your grade if that is preventing you from taking the class.
+So, if you don't like reading or don't have the time for the readings, you could probably skip them all with a small effect on your grade if that is preventing you from taking the class, but you are missing out on a lot if you do not read.

 The projects are really weird, they are all worth the same but each project has a very large difference in difficulty and easiness.
 I would say this classes projects are like a bell curve, the projects start of easy and then get very hard but then end with an easier project.